Problem Gambling Services - Graduate School of Education and Counseling - Lewis & Clark

 Llame 503-686-4600 para una citas o mas información.

 At Lewis & Clark Problem Gambling Services, we know that counseling works.

 Our approach is informed by evidence-based practices, the latest research, and extensive expertise in problem gambling—all tailored to find solutions that are right for you!

-Problem gambling strikes across gender, race, social class, migration status, sexual orientation, age, languages, and abilities.
-We strive to be culturally sensitive and aware of the historical, economic, and political influences affecting all of our relationships with each other as well as our relationships with and beliefs about gambling.
+Problem gambling occurs across the spectrum of gender, race, social class, migration status, sexual orientation, age, languages, and abilities.
+We strive to be aware of the cultural, historical, economic, and political influences that affect human relationships and our relationships with and beliefs about gambling.

 Keeping your confidentiality is important to us.
 For more information on confidentiality please click here.